 Time spent at Pena Palace: 1 – 2 hours, more if you explore the surrounding gardens

-Parking & Transportation Changes: You are no longer allowed to drive and park private vehicles near the Pena Palace, Moorish Castle, and other attractions in the Sintra Hills.
+Parking & Transportation Changes in Sintra: You are no longer allowed to drive and park private vehicles near the Pena Palace, Moorish Castle, and other attractions in the Sintra Hills.

-Unfortunately, we found out the hard way that you can no longer self-drive and park at the entrance of the Pena Palace.
+Unfortunately, we found out the hard way that you can no longer self-drive and park at the entrance of the Pena Palace in Sintra.
 When we visited in the summer of 2018, we were able to take our rental car right to the entrance gate of the Pena Palace and park in a designated parking lot nearby.

 Nope – not anymore my friends.
 All good things must come to an end I guess.

 When we visited in November 2021, we had the same expectation, as there is no indication online that anything has changed.
 So we rented a car, secured tickets for the first entrance time to the Pena Palace, and were right on time to be the first in line to enter the gates to Pena Palace.

 About 5 minutes from the parking lot, we were turned away by a police officer saying you are not allowed to drive to Pena Palace.
 He would not allow us to turn around and go back the way we came, so returning to town took us an additional 45 minutes.

 Now we had to find parking in town, it was already approaching 10am so people were pouring into Sintra which made finding parking tough.
 Then we had to figure out a new way to get back up to the Pena Palace.